yngvib/DeepLearningCourse/README.md

 - using different activation function in the hidden layers
 - increase number of layers (?)
 - add regularizers (see Keras documentation)

+Were you able to improve the test accuracy of the network?
+Show your result to the lab instructor.